The Fifth Book in Bibby's "Gods" Series Monitoring Canadian Religious Developments...

 In late 2013, Reginald Bibby and Andrew Grenville, the Chief Research Officer with Vision Critical, a division of Angus Reid Global, teamed up to write and present what they think is an important paper on polling and service attendance, that was published in the Canadian Review of Sociology in January of 2016.
 The paper benefited immensely from Bibby and Grenville being able to bring their respective strengths - Bibby, a career of studying religious trends, Grenville the survey research resources of Angus Reid.
 They continue to collaborate in charting social and religious trends, as well as exploring the kind of life that is emerging in Canada.
 Grenville is now the Chief Research Officer of MARU/VCR&C, which emerged after the MARU Group acquired the research wing of Vision Critical.

-Reg has also co-authored two Commentaries on the new survey research with Angus himself - "We'll be home for Christmas - However it's celebrated" (December 2013), and "Christmas in Canada - Merry and Much More" (December 2014).
+Reg has also co-authored three Commentaries on the new survey research with Angus himself - "We'll be home for Christmas - However it's celebrated" (December 2013), "Christmas in Canada - Merry and Much More" (December 2014), and "The Christmas Clue to Catholicism in Canada" (December 2016).
 As noted, they have co-authored Canada's Catholics, an empirical reading of the state of Catholicism in Canada that draws heavily from their major national survey of religion carried out in March of 2015.

 The extensive data collected by Bibby since the 1970s and Angus Reid since the 1980s, supplemented by additional survey data generated by other private pollsters and Statistics Canada, provide us with a wealth of information that can be used to monitor social trends.

 However, the dynamic nature of life means that ongoing readings are required, both to trace the expected and unexpected.
-Angus Reid has been assisting in producing updated and ongoing readings.
+Angus Reid has been assisting in producing such new readings.
 Along the way, some of the findings are being immediately shared, beginning in November of 2013 with the theme area of leisure and the interest that Canadians have in various professional sports leagues.
-I

 In December of 2013, important material on the Christmas activities and seasonal attendance in Canada, the U.S., and Britain was produced, and the initial findings released.
 That was followed by a three-setting survey in March of 2014 on beliefs concern life after death and interaction with people who are no longer alive.
 In December of 2014, a follow-up to the Christmas survey of a year before moved beyond activities to the question of why the season is so important to Canadians.